Gabriel Asaad: Legacy

 Asaad, like other Assyrian nationalists such as Naum Faiq, regarded music and poetry as being a means of uniting people.
 When asked about the developments of Assyrian folk-pop music, Asaad remarked that he was proud that it could now be played freely without issues.
-He is remembered as the leading composer for West Assyrian music during the 1930s and 40s, and whose music created a backbone for Assyrians in Sweden as they began building up activities.
+He is remembered as a pioneer and as the leading composer for West Assyrian music during the 1930s and 40s.
+Asaad's music also created a backbone for identity among Assyrians in Sweden as associations began building up activities.
 His work is also regarded as a conquest for taking back Assyrian folk-pop music from the realm of the church, who restricted its adherents from composing music.

 Asaad's compositions have since been documented by his son Sardanapal, and his compositions have become a standard among Assyrians today.
 In 2006, a collection of his work was released in Sweden on a CD titled "An Assyrian Music Pioneer".
-His legacy was additionally carried on by other musicians in the Western Assyrian community.
+His legacy was additionally carried on by other musicians in the Western Assyrian community, including Iskandar and Mousa.